MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-use-with-azure-sql-service-endpoint.md

 # How to access Azure SQL with a service endpoint using Microsoft Entra Private Access

-Use Microsoft Entra Private Access with a virtual network service endpoint to access Azure services.
+Access Azure services using Microsoft Entra Private Access with a virtual network service endpoint.
 The combination provides direct connectivity using an optimal network route.
 A virtual network service endpoint lets you limit network access to Azure service resources and remove access from the internet.
 Service endpoints provide a direct connection between your virtual network and supported Azure services.
 You use your virtual networks private address space to access the Azure services.

 To learn more about virtual networks, see [What is Azure Virtual Network?](/azure/virtual-network/virtual-networks-overview).